 What is social care and who needs it in Swindon?

 The cost of providing social care for adults and children across Swindon makes up around 80% of the council’s annual budget.
+But do you fully understand what is meant by social care and the circumstances in which residents need it?
+These pages aim to provide clarity.

-- What exactly is ‘social care’?
+- What is social care?

 - Who provides it?